 09. “Roma” by Alfonso Cuarón

 Another movie that I wasn’t expecting much but I had to definitely keep my mouth shut was Roma.
 Shot in an amazing black and white cinematography, Roma is truly what cinema was meant for.
 Is a movie about memories and the human condition.
 Is about our place in society and what brings us together.
-Alfonso Cuarón doesn’t take part on anything of what appears on-screen, he just shows us in a very long shots, delicate and touching way the lives of these characters.
+Alfonso Cuarón doesn’t take part on anything of what appears on-screen, he just shows us in very long shots, in a delicate and touching way the lives of these characters.
 When people compare this film to some of Fellini’s works, be not mistaken for this is exactly what watching a Fillini’s film feels like.
 I also dare to say is not a movie for everyone, as the language Cuarón uses here is entirely for film lovers.
 One way or the other, don’t hesitate to watch Roma.

 08. “If Beale Street Could Talk” by Barry Jenkins